 Master Sommelier John Szabo presents a series of articles offering practical advice on building a wine cellar as a source of personal enjoyment and investment.
 This is Part 3.2, consisting of three instalments focused on proper wine storage conditions.

-See Part 1 of Proper Wine Storage, which deals with the importance of temperature in maintain a healthy wine collection.
+See Part 1 of Proper Wine Storage, which deals with the importance of temperature in maintaining a healthy wine collection.

 Temperature Stability